geekypedia/Rester/README.md

 ##Prerequisites
 -----

 You need PHP 5.4+ to run the application.
 You will also need the have the access to a MySQL server database.
 You can run the following commands to make sure all php dependencies are taken care of.

-`
+The following commands use PHP 7.0.
+You can modify them to match your version.

-sudo apt-get install -y php7.0 php7.0-cli php7.0-common php7.0-mbstring php7.0-gd php7.0-intl php7.0-xml php7.0-mysql php7.0-mcrypt php7.0-zip
+`sudo apt-get install -y php7.0 php7.0-cli php7.0-common php7.0-mbstring php7.0-gd php7.0-intl php7.0-xml php7.0-mysql php7.0-mcrypt php7.0-zip`
-`

 If you wish to deploy it to Apache server, then you need to make sure that you run the follwing commands.

-`
-sudo apt-get install -y php7.0 php7.0-cli php7.0-common php7.0-mbstring php7.0-gd php7.0-intl php7.0-xml php7.0-mysql php7.0-mcrypt php7.0-zip
+`sudo apt-get install -y libapache2-mod-php7.0 `
-`

 ##Features
 -----